When I first wrote this on another blog, I thought most language learners would be pretty sure of “which foreign language to learn.”

 “You live a new life for every language you speak.
 If you know only one language, you live only once.”Czech proverb

-Whether you’re interested in improving your career opportunities or seeking international employment, to enhance your business drive or looking for adventure, or just trying to check off your bucket list, there are countless reasons to learn a foreign language.
+Whether you’re interested in improving your career opportunities or seeking international employment.
+Or perhaps enhancing your business drive, looking for adventure, or just trying to check off your bucket list.

 10 Best Foreign Languages to Learn in India

 All of the foreign tongues listed here are vital.

 So, if you are wondering which foreign language is in demand in India.

 Here, we have listed 10 of the best international language you can learn in India if you intend to remain competent and relevant in today’s job market.

 So here we go.

 French is the most popular foreign language in India, and the reasons to learn French are apparent.